Azure/ARO-RP/README.md

       `openshift-azure-logging` namespace matches the pre-defined specification
       found in `pkg/operator/controllers/genevalogging/genevalogging.go`.

+    * imageconfig: Ensures that required registries are not blocked in `image.config`

     * machine: validate machine objects have the correct provider spec, vm type, vm image, disk size, three master nodes exist, and the number of worker nodes match the desired worker replicas